-Consideration of litigation costs strongly militates against a rule that required suit in the country where manufacturers are headquartered or incorporated or where they design or manufacturer their products.
+Consideration of litigation costs strongly militates against a rule which required suit in the country where manufacturers headquartered or incorporated or where they design or manufacturer their products.
 Such a rule would require an American plaintiff to sue abroad.
 This would so dramatically increase the cost of litigation that it would likely deter all but the highest-stakes cases.
-In addition, to the extent that many foreign jurisdictions-especially China and other developing countries-have weak product liability laws, application of such laws would substantially reduce the incentive of foreign manufacturers to produce safe products.71 In addition, even if foreign jurisdictions applied American law to a product liability suit brought by an American plaintiff, the procedures in nearly all foreign jurisdictions are likely to deter suit.
+In addition, to the extent that many foreign jurisdictions, especially China and other developing countries, have weak product liability laws, application of such law would substantially reduce the incentive of foreign manufacturers to produce safe products.60 In addition, even if foreign jurisdictions applied American law to a product liability suit brought by an American plaintiff, the procedures in nearly all foreign jurisdictions are likely to deter suit.
 Most importantly, discovery in most non-U.S. jurisdiction is very limited.
-In addition, very few countries outside the United States allow lawyers to be paid by contingent fees.72 As a result, Americans suing abroad would have to be able to fund litigation out of their own assets.
+In addition, very few countries outside the United States allow lawyers to be paid by contingent fees.61 As a result, Americans suing abroad would have to be able to fund litigation out of their own assets.

 Some members of Congress have attempted to address this problem through legislation, although the legislation has not passed.
-The Foreign Manufacturers Legal Accountability Act of 2011 would require foreign manufacturers of products imported into the United States to designate registered agents in the United States who can accept service of process on their behalf.73 More importantly, it also requires foreign manufacturers to consent "to the personal jurisdiction of the State and Federal courts of the State in which the registered agent is located."74 While this provision would ensure that foreign manufacturers are subject to suit somewhere in the United States, it would not prevent such manufacturers from selecting agents in the most pro-defendant state.75 A better statute would require
+The Foreign Manufacturers Legal Accountability Act would require foreign manufacturers of products imported into the United States to designate registered agents in the United States who can accept service of process on their behalf 62 More importantly, it also requires foreign manufacturers to consent "to the personal jurisdiction of the State and Federal courts of the State in which the registered agent is located..."
+63 While this provision would ensure that foreign manufacturers are subject to suit somewhere in the United States, it would not prevent such manufacturers from selecting agents in the most pro-defendant state.
+64 A better statute would require consent to suit in any state where the product is sold.